digital-blueprint/webapppassword/README.md

 `'webapppassword.origins' => ['https://example.com'],` - array of allowed webdav/caldav origins

+Origins must include the scheme, host and optional port.
+Paths are ignored.
+One-level subdomain wildcards are supported in the host as `https://*.example.com`.
+This matches `https://app.example.com`, but not `https://a.b.example.com` and not `https://example.com`.
+Add the apex origin separately if it should also be allowed.
+The scheme and port still need to match, so `https://*.example.com` does not allow `http://app.example.com`.

 The setting is both used for the origin of the CORS headers for the WebDAV/CalDAV requests and for the referrer check whether we want to generate a temporary app password.